MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/suggestkeywordsforurl.md

 ---
-title: SuggestKeywordsForUrl Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: SuggestKeywordsForUrl Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Suggests the possible keywords for the content located at the specified URL.
 ---
-# SuggestKeywordsForUrl Service Operation
+# SuggestKeywordsForUrl Service Operation - Ad Insight
 Suggests the possible keywords for the content located at the specified URL.

 ## <a name="request"></a>Request Elements